Looking to increase your phone calls, orders, and website visits? Who isn’t?!

 Optimize for Reviews

 Push, push, push for more reviews!
-Reviews are an integral part of ranking and prove the worth of your business.
+Reviews are an integral part of ranking and proving the worth of your business.
 Always be asking customers for reviews once they purchase from you.

 Obviously, always push for positive reviews.
 We don’t recommend that you tell a customer who had a bad experience to write a review of your business.
 It goes without saying that it won’t look too good on your listing.